 - Reduce the amount of time it takes to enter SDP

-- Change policies at regional center and DDS to improve SDP
+- Recommend policy change at regional centers and DDS

 - Provides information to regional center clients and their families,

 - Facilitates solution to disagreements,

 - Investigates complaints regarding implementation of the program,